top of page

 The Power of the Group: Why We Act Like Everyone Else

-The understanding of how attitudes form and resist change must also apply at the organizational and societal levels.
-Robert Cialdini's principles of influence, which introduced psychological mechanisms like "social proof" (our tendency to copy what others do) and "authority" (our tendency to obey experts), teach us how people are motivated by their perception of the environment.
+Understanding how attitudes form and resist change must also apply at the organizational and societal levels.
+Robert Cialdini's principles of influence introduced psychological mechanisms like "social proof" (our tendency to copy what others do) and "authority" (our tendency to obey experts) [2].
+These principles teach us how people are motivated by their perception of the environment.
 When we see others in our peer group acting a certain way, we tend to copy them as a psychological shortcut.

 Perceived Publicness: Why We Care What People Think

 Beyond individual and institutional pressures, a significant force shaping attitudes within organizations is the perception of "publicness."
-Research published in PlosOne shows how "perceived publicness"—the perception among employees that their actions are observed and monitored by external stakeholders—influences their behavior.
+Research published in PlosOne shows how "perceived publicness" - the perception among employees that their actions are observed and monitored by external stakeholders - influences their behavior [4].
 The study finds that when employees feel they are in the "public eye," it can reinforce desired behaviors like "Organizational Citizenship Behavior" and improve task performance.
-This research directly bridges the psychological mechanisms with institutional theory, demonstrating how external pressure ("what will people think of us?") acts as a motivating force for attitude change and behavior both within and outside the organization.
-When people feel they are in the public eye, they tend to align more closely with social norms, which creates an opportunity to drive change.
+This research directly bridges psychological mechanisms with institutional theory, demonstrating how external pressure ("what will people think of us?") acts as a motivating force for attitude change and behavior both within and outside the organization.
+When people feel they are in the public eye, they tend to align more closely with social norms, creating an opportunity to drive change.

 Integration: A Guidebook for Changing Attitudes

-The path to changing attitudes is a complex one rooted in deep psychological insight, not manipulation or force.
-It requires us to understand and respect the intricate mechanisms of the human psyche so we can wisely navigate the maze of attitudes.
+The path to changing attitudes is complex and rooted in deep psychological insight, not manipulation or force.
+It requires us to understand and respect the intricate mechanisms of the human psyche to navigate the maze of attitudes wisely.

 Here are four integrated principles that can serve as a guidebook:

-Acknowledge the Invisible Barrier: Before any attempt at persuasion, you must recognize that resistance to change isn't necessarily irrational; it's the result of deep-seated survival mechanisms designed to protect our cognitive and social identity.
-This understanding, beginning with evolutionary thought, is the first key to opening the dialogue.
+Before attempting persuasion, recognize that resistance to change isn't necessarily irrational; it's the result of deep-seated survival mechanisms designed to protect our cognitive and social identity.
+This understanding, rooted in evolutionary thought, is the first key to opening the dialogue.

 Sources